alex-zheludov/NugetExplorer.Mcp/README.md

-# NuGet Explorer MCP Server
+# NuGet Explorer MCP

-A Model Context Protocol (MCP) server that provides comprehensive NuGet package analysis capabilities.
-Check packages for updates, security vulnerabilities, and license changes - all from your AI coding assistant.
+A Model Context Protocol (MCP) server for NuGet package analysis.
+Enables AI assistants to check packages for updates, security vulnerabilities, and license changes using your configured NuGet feeds.

 ## Features